Alexander4127/scheme-interpreter/README.md

 - `Eval` should be shared for all objects - this problem has been solved with inheritance inserting.
 Some structures cannot be evaluated by `(expression)`, others are not appropriate to print(make string to show the operation result).

-- Implementation of `lambda functions` requires work with memory to avoid cycled relationships between Scope and Function.
-And `memory_control` exists for achieving correct interaction - GarbageCollector memorizes all objects and after each calling Run function it is cleaned up to delete unsaved in `Scope`(-s) and other already useful objects.
+- Implementation of `lambda functions` requires work with memory to avoid cycled relationships between `Scope` and `Function`.
+And `memory_control` exists for achieving correct interaction - `GarbageCollector` memorizes all objects and after each calling `Run` function it is cleaned up to delete unsaved in `Scope`(-s) and other already useful objects.